-When a database operation is processed, the server spawns a database connection from an associated datasource.
-After using this connection, the server returns it to the pool of connections.
+When DSS processes a database operation, it spawns a database connection from an associated datasource.
+After using this connection, the DSS returns it to the pool of connections.
 The physical connection is not dropped with the database server unless it becomes stale or the datasource connection is closed.
 This is called datasource connection pooling and is a recommended way to gain more performance/throughput in the system.
-RDBMS datasources in the server use Tomcat JDBC connection pool (
+RDBMS datasources in DSS use Tomcat JDBC connection pool (

 org.apache.tomcat.jdbc.pool).
 It is common to all components that access databases for data persistence, such as the registry, user management (if configured against a JDBC userstore), etc.